 Deborah Wren, Lead Farmer: Deborah is a birthright farmer, raised on a family-run dairy farm in the Hudson Valley region of New York.
 She earned her BA in Anthropology from Ithaca College, focusing on rural sustainable development and cultural identity in Belize.
 Upon completion of her BA , she returned to work with her family on their dairy farm before pursuing a Masters in Sustainable Development from World Learning SIT Graduate Institute.
 While studying, she worked with farm-to-school programs at a local farm and established a community garden on campus.
 Since, Deborah has promoted environmental and economic sustainability with several non-profits.
 It didn’t take her long to realize that her heart is in the land and decide to return to the farming lifestyle.
 She began with ECO City Farms as an Apprentice for 6 months, helping on the farm and in the office writing grants, then served on the Board for two years before becoming Farm Manager at the ECO City Farms Edmonston site.
-She now directs all of ECO’s Urban Agriculture efforts.
+Deb will soon return to her family farm and homestead.

 Emily Hanak, Associate Farmer: As a child, Emily frequented her grandparents’ house where she loved playing with bugs in their garden- an interest that admittedly waned with age.
 However her interest in gardening/farming never disappeared, and while employed at various nonprofit jobs she found herself daydreaming of working outside.
 It can be argued that years of a sedentary office lifestyle idealized her concept of manual labor, but she’s thoroughly enjoying her time at ECO City Farms, working with her hands and watching things grow.
 She is currently pursuing a Master’s in Public Administration at DePaul University and hopes to connect her interest in local sustainable agriculture with knowledge of food security through her time at ECO.
 In her free time she enjoys biking, running, hiking, and volunteering in Bread for the City’s food pantry, where she witnesses firsthand the impact that access to healthy food has on individuals and families in her community.